cyberkni/FolgertechManuals/2020i3/README.md

 ![Install zipties](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-015-064.png)

 9\.
 Press (3) LM8UU Bearings into the (1) 3D Printed: Extruder Carriage.
 Secure into place using the Zip Ties & Clip the ends off the Zip Ties.
 Note: Use the table to press the bearings into place if you are having trouble getting them to lock in.
+Also, you may tighten these by grabbing the excess end of the tie wrap at the base with a needle-nose pliers and twist in the direction opposite the grooves in the tie wrap, same as before.

 ![Install bearings](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-015-065.png)
 ![Fasten zipties](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-015-066.png)

 10\.
 Very carefully slide the (2) 365MM Chromed rod through the bearings in the (1) 3D Printed: Extruder Carriage.
-Note: Be very careful when pushing the rod through the bearings not to push out the ball bearings,
+Note: Be very careful when pushing the rod through the bearings not to push out the ball bearings.
+Also, make sure that the rods run through the bearings smoothly.
+If the single bearing alone runs smoother than the two together, it's likely that you have to readjust the two bearings to put less pressure on the rod.
+Just wiggle them around a little until it sounds right.

 ![Install rods](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-016-068.png)